Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangles

-Our next task is to study the projectivizations $\proj\vT$ and $\proj\wT$ of $\vT$ and $\wT$.
+Our next task is to study the associated graded structures $\grad\vT$ and $\grad\wT$ of $\vT$ and $\wT$, with respect to the augmentation ideal as described in Section~\ref{subsec:Grad}.
 These are ``arrow diagram spaces on tangle skeletons'': directed analogues of the chord diagram spaces of ordinary finite type invariant theory, and even more similar to the arrow diagram spaces for braids and knots discussed in \cite{Bar-NatanDancso:WKO1}.
 Our convention for figures will be to show skeletons as thick lines with thin arrows (directed chords).
 Again, the language of circuit algebras makes defining these spaces exceedingly simple.